 - Increased level of controls on imports of rice and rice products from China

 - Import control of feed or food originating in or consigned from Japan following the accident at the Fukushima nuclear power station

-- Import control of mushrooms
+- Import control of mushrooms and berries

 Safeguard measures are often directed at a specific country, and specific products from that country, and involve import restrictions to the EU or in the trade between member states.

 Below is a list of safeguard measures for food that is required to undergo border control before being imported into the EU.

 Food consignments required to undergo border control must be pre notified to a Border Control Post (BCP) operated by the Swedish Food Agency.

 Sprouts and seeds for sprouting from all countries outside EU have to be

 pre notified to a Border Control Post in the TRACES.NT-system on a CHED-D (Common Health Entry Document), after the 14th of december 2019.